 If your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 12.5% of residents in the Holden Parramore neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 99.8% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.

-American households most often have a car, and regularly they have two or three.
-But households in the Holden Parramore neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Holden Parramore neighborhood have a highly unusual car ownership.
 68.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.5% of U.S. neighborhoods.

 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 43.3% of the residential real estate vacant, the Holden Parramore neighborhood claims the distinction of having a higher vacancy rate than 98.1% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.